|

 in His Loving Wisdom and Tender Heart, He gives us people to love and

 people who love us.
+If

 today you feel that nobody loves you and that you are completely alone